Works council: Germany

 Works councils (singular: Betriebsrat, plural: Betriebsräte) in Germany have a long history, with their origins in the early 1920s in the post World War I Weimar Republic, established by the Works Councils Act (Betriebsrätegesetz), later updated in 1952 with the establishment of the Works Constitution Act in West Germany.
 Initially, unions were very skeptical of works councils, seeing them as a way for management to negotiate with employees without collective bargaining, but eventually they developed clearly defined responsibilities with works councils forbidden from calling for strikes or negotiating wage increase.
 In recent years with a decline in union membership, works councils have come to be seen as a way for unions to recruit members, specifically by having works councils campaign for people to join them.
 In 2019, depending on sector, between 16% and 86% of employees worked at an employer with a works council.

 While membership in a trade union is explicitly not required, according to the Hans Boeckler Stiftung analysis of year 2014 Works Council elections, depending on sector; between 60 and 80% of Works Councillors elected were members of affiliated trade unions in the German Trade Union Confederation.
 Unions can offer protections to works council members.
 For example, unions provide training courses to ensure legally compliant works council elections, which can preempt attacks from management bodies who are hostile to the founding of a works council.

 In Germany, they serve two functions.
 The first is called co-determination, through which works councils elect members of the board of directors of German companies.
 The second is called participation, and means that works councils must be consulted about specific issues and have the right to make proposals to management.
-One of the most impressive achievements of the councils is producing harmonious relations between management and workers, leading to a situation with strong unions and a low strike rate.
+One of the characteristics of works councils is producing harmonious relations between management and workers, leading to a situation with strong unions and a relatively-low strike rates.

 Works councils in Germany have been correlated with a number of positive effects.
-They promote higher wages, even more than collective bargaining (although situations with both will promote wages the highest), they make firms more productive (although the degree to which they increase productivity can be hard to measure). and they don't inhibit investment or innovation.
-Works councils have also been shown to help women, East German, and foreign workers.
-However, they are correlated lower profitability, likely since they tend to bring higher wages, and there may not be as much benefit in smaller companies as there is in larger ones.

-Obstruction of the Works Council is a criminal offence.
+They promote higher wages, even more than collective bargaining does, and workplaces with both works councils and trade unions promote the highest wages.
+They are also associated with firm productivity, and do not inhibit investment or innovation.
+Works councils have also been shown to benefit women, East German, and foreign workers.
+However, they are associated with lower profitability, likely due to higher wages, and they may not be as beneficial in smaller companies as they are in larger ones.
+Obstructing the works council is a criminal offence.